 Apollo's default device name can be changed.
-The device name is displayed in the "Connecting to Apollo" window that appears briefly during system connection, in the I/O Matrix panel settings, and optionally in the Meter Bridge.
+The device name is displayed in the "Connecting to Apollo" window that appears briefly during system connection and optionally in the Meter Bridge.

 Note: Text in this field cannot be modified when the device is offline.